-Swiss Water exclusively owns the Swiss Water® trademark and operates a decaffeination business using the Swiss Water® Process.
+Swiss Water exclusively owns the Swiss Water[®] trademark and operates a decaffeination business using the Swiss Water[®] Process.
 The business is organized via synergies of four legal entities.

 Swiss Water is the primary operating entity and its business has not changed substantially over the years.
-Swiss Water's primary business segment is the chemical free decaffeination of green coffee utilizing its proprietary Swiss Water® Process.
+Swiss Water's primary business segment is the chemical free decaffeination of green coffee utilizing its proprietary Swiss Water[®] Process.
 As described below, Swiss Water decaffeinates coffee owned by customers under toll arrangements (its "toll" business) and also buys its own premium quality Arabica coffee beans, which it decaffeinates and sells to the specialty coffee trade (its "non-toll" or "regular" business).
+The Company's second, newly constructed facility, in Delta, BC, was completed in 2020.
+It houses one newly constructed, state-of-the-art Swiss Water[®] Process production line, and this line completed its first production run of commercial-grade coffee in September 2020.
+The Company is currently in the construction stage of a second production line at its Delta location, which is expected to be completed and fully commissioned in 2023.

 Seaforth began its activities in February 2012 and it provides green coffee handling and storage services to coffee importers and coffee roasting companies who receive or store green coffee in the Metro Vancouver area.
 Swiss Water is Seaforth's largest customer.
-Seaforth employs 23 people and operates out of one leased warehouse in the city of Delta, British Columbia, Canada.
-As at the date of this report, Seaforth's operations were not material to Swiss Water's overall performance or operations, as such, the following section, "Narrative Description of the Business", focuses on Swiss Water's business.
+Seaforth employs 24 people and operates out of one leased warehouse in the city of Delta, British Columbia, Canada.
+As at the date of this report, Seaforth's operations were not material to Swiss Water's overall performance or operations, as such, the following section, "Description of the Business", focuses on Swiss Water's business.